Goggles!

 After 15 long years of interbellum doldrums, he was promoted to Lt.
 Col. in 1935 and Colonel in 1936.
 These promotions came on the heels of his performance with the U.S. air mail.
 As Colonel he revamped the National Guard squadrons during a four year interim before generalship.

 He became Brigadier General in October 1940, serving at MacDill Field, Tampa, FL as Wing Commander.
 His promotion made him the only American Indian general in the United States Army.
-At age 53, he was assigned as Chief of the Hawaiian Air Force in December 1941 at the outbreak of WWII.
+In December 1941, at age 53, he was assigned as Chief of the Hawaiian Air Force at the outbreak of WWII.

 General Tinker was killed in action during a bombing raid on Japanese ships near Midway on June 7, 1942.
 He became the first American General to die in WWII.
 He was awarded the Distinguished Service Medal posthumously, and a 3-day Osage dance was held a Pawhuska in his honor.
 The New York Times of June 21, 1942 said of the dance: